Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Preliminaries

-The next Proposition states some important properties of $c(\gamma)$ when $\gamma$ satisfies ($\star$).
-In what follows, we denote by $c_{k}$ the coefficient $c_{k}(\gamma)$, as long as there is no ambiguity. \begin{proposition} Let $\gamma$ be a function satisfying ($\star$) and $c(\gamma)$ the sequence defined in \eqref{eq:defck}, then \begin{itemize} \item $c(\gamma)$ is well defined. \item $\forall k \in \mathbb{N}^{*}, \;$ $c_{k} \leq 0$. \item $c_{k} = \underset{k\to\infty}{\mathcal{O}}\left( \frac{1}{k^{2-\delta}} \right)$. \end{itemize} \end{proposition} The proof is deferred to Appendix.
-It is usually not easy to reveal the sign of the Fourier coefficients of a given function.
-For the class of functions satisfying $(\star)$, it turns out that the previous question can be answered, based on Proposition \ref{pr:1}.
-The more general question of characterizing the class of functions with negative Fourier coefficients is beyond the scope of this paper.
-It is also interesting to notice that for $\gamma \in \Gamma$, the singularity around $0^{+}$, captures the asymptotic behaviour of $c(\gamma)$ that is not trivial in general.
+The next Proposition states some important properties of $c(\gamma) = (c_{k}(\gamma))_{k \in \mathbb{N}}$ when $\gamma$ satisfies ($\star$).
+In what follows, we write for brevity $c_{k}$ = $c_{k}(\gamma)$, as long as there is no ambiguity. \begin{proposition} Let $\gamma$ be a function satisfying ($\star$) and $c(\gamma)$ the sequence defined in \eqref{eq:defck}, then \begin{itemize} \item $c(\gamma)$ is well defined. \item $\forall k \geq 1, \;$ $c_{k} \leq 0$. \item $|c_{k}| = \mathcal{O}\left( \frac{1}{k^{2-\delta}} \right)$. \end{itemize} \end{proposition} It is usually not easy to reveal the sign of the Fourier coefficients of a given function.
+Nonetheless, this question can be answered for convex (or equivalently concave) functions.
+It turns out that these coefficients are positive for convex functions as claimed in \citep{wang1985convex}.
+For the class of functions satisfying $(\star)$, not only we can reveal the sign of these coefficients but also their asymptotic behaviour as shown in Proposition \ref{pr:1}.
+It is also interesting to notice that for $\gamma \in \Gamma$, the singularity around $0^{+}$, captures the asymptotic behaviour of $c(\gamma)$.
+A thing that does not hold in general.